-Are you a photographer and always take photos but u see that your back camera also shakes?
-Do you want to know Why is My Back Camera Shaking, then read this blog?
+Are you a photographer who always takes photos but see your back camera shakes every time?
+If you want to know Why is My Back Camera Shaking, give this post a read.

 The back camera of smartphones is one of the most important features we use in our phones.
 The back camera of your phone can be an important addition to your phone.